 Somewhere in between a haunted house and a surrealist art museum, the Fantastic Art Museum is an eccentric place filled with cyborg body parts, vampire cocoons and terminator heads.
 The place is dedicated to displaying the bizarre through all mediums of art, like paintings, illustrations, sculptures, videos and sound fragments… All the items on display have something in common with the fantastic, the strange or the surrealistic.
 Crazy for some, strange to the point of scary for others, the Fantastic Art Museum is a great place to visit around Halloween.
 The exposition is laid out of the three floors of a Patrician house in Saint-Gilles.

 7 Halloween Night at the movies

 Nothing says Halloween like an evening filled with bloody extravaganzas, bats and spiders, haunted houses, and enough suspenseful moments to keep you on the edge of your seat.
 Amongst others, those are the key elements of the Halloween program created by Kinepolis Brussels.
-On October 31, a terrifying movie marathon sporting three different movies will bring you in a scary spirit between 8 PM and 3 AM.
-The scheduled movies for Halloween Night are Dr. Sleep, the preview showing of Zombieland – Double Tap and finally the preview showing of Countdown.
-In between the movies you’ll receive a little treat to keep you going.
+On October 31, a terrifying movie marathon sporting three different movies brings you in a scary spirit between 8 PM and 3 AM.
+The scheduled movies for Halloween Night 2019 were Dr. Sleep, the preview showing of Zombieland – Double Tap and finally the preview showing of Countdown.
+(We'll update this article as soon as the titles for Halloween Night 2020 are known.)
+In between the movies you receive a treat and an energy drink to keep you going.
 So bring your friends and get ready to scream your head off.
 You can buy a ticket online for 29,95 EUR.